 Plyometric exercises are certainly not the only tool which I used to get there, but they absolutely helped!

-Box jumps and broad jumps are two types of plyometric exercises that provide you with benefits relating to explosive compound movements.
+Box jumps, broad jumps, and jump squats are three types of plyometric exercises that provide you with benefits relating to explosive compound movements.

 Both movements are commonly done with bodyweight or with very light loads, and the aim of engaging in plyometric training such as this is to train your body for maximum force production, within the shortest period.